tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    When the client receives a HelloRequest, it transitions from FINISHED to PREPARING to transmit the ClientHello.

-   In addition, for at least twice the default MSL defined for [TCP], when in the FINISHED state, the node that transmits the last flight (the server in an ordinary handshake or the client in a resumed handshake) MUST respond to a retransmit of the peer's last flight

-   with a retransmit of the last flight.
+   In addition, for at least twice the default Maximum Segment Lifetime (MSL) defined for {{RFC0793}}, when in the FINISHED state, the node that transmits the last flight (the server in an ordinary handshake or the client in a resumed handshake) MUST respond to a retransmit of the peer's last flight with a retransmit of the last flight.
 This avoids deadlock conditions if the last flight gets lost.
-This requirement applies to DTLS 1.0 as well, and though not explicit in [DTLS1], it was always required for the state machine to function correctly.
 To see why this is necessary, consider what happens in an ordinary handshake if the server's Finished message is lost: the server believes the handshake is complete but it actually is not.
 As the client is